A story very much in the headlines at the moment is the hacking of Uber’s computer system.

 Another important change is the significantly increased fines that can be imposed for data breaches.
 After May 2018 anyone found in breach of the GDPR can face a fine of 2% of their annual worldwide turnover of the previous financial year or 10 million euros, whichever is the higher.
 Although fines of that scale will be reserved for the most serious of cases.

 The Government has confirmed that the GDPR will continue to apply in the UK after Brexit.
 So, now is the time to review your data protection policies and procedures.

 Are you ready for the new data protection regime?
 Our experienced lawyers can help you review and update your current policies to bring them in line with the new law.

 Now is the time to review your data protection policy and relevant procedures.
-If you have any questions or need assistance, please do not hesitate to contact a member of our Corporate & Commercial team on 0800 042 0700 or email email@example.comFind out more about our Corporate Commercial department
+If you have any questions or need assistance, please do not hesitate to Call Us on 0800 042 0700 or email email@example.comFind out more about our Corporate Commercial department